anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/electricheating.md

 }
 ```

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a electricity heating asset.
+Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a electric heating asset.

 #### Default constraints
-To simplify the input file and the asset configuration, the following constraints are applied to the electricity heating asset by default:
+To simplify the input file and the asset configuration, the following constraints are applied to the electric heating asset by default:

 - [Balance constraint](@ref balance_constraint_ref) (applied to the transformation component)
 - [Capacity constraint](@ref capacity_constraint_ref) (applied to the heat edge)